At Crossroads our number one concern is the safety of our clients and workforce. We will keep you updated on developments

 We encourage you all to stay up-to-date by utilizing the national and local resources:

-Last month, in compliance with Governor Reynold’s requirements, we closed our LINKS Day Habilitation Program in an effort to prevent the spread of coronavirus.
+In March, in compliance with Governor Reynold’s requirements, we closed our LINKS Day Habilitation Program in an effort to prevent the spread of coronavirus.
 Since then, Day Habilitation in Iowa has been reinstated in a modified delivery model specific to coronavirus best practices.
 Read below to learn more about how Crossroads is modifying our LINKS program.

 If you have any questions, we encourage you to reach out to your local Market Director.
 Thank you for your trust and understanding during this time.
 We are in this together and committed to coming out of this stronger and even more united.